Translate

 Year 5 @ Mount Street Primary

-Welcome to the Spring Term in Year 5!
+Welcome to the Summer Term in Year 5!

 Hopefully you all had a restful break and are ready for this term’s new learning.